joseamaita/python3-snippets/data-encoding-and-processing/README.md

 convenient `pandas.read_csv()` function that will load CSV data into a `DataFrame` object.
 From there, you can generate various summary statistics, filter the data, and perform other kinds of high-level operations.
-See recipe "Summarizing Data and Performing Statistics" for more information.
+See in this section recipe "Summarizing Data and Performing Statistics" for more information.